Iowa Initiative to Address COVID-19 Health Disparities

 To address disparities and advance health equity, the purpose of this is to fund strategies and activities that ensure increased equity and access to COVID-19-related services.
 The intent is to leverage existing and cultivate new community-based partnerships to extend reach to vulnerable populations.

-Nonprofit organizations, for profit organizations, tribal organizations, or governmental entities are eligible for this funding opportunity.
+Nonprofit organizations, for profit organizations, tribal organizations, or governmental entities registered or incorporated to do business in the United States.

 Individuals are not eligible for this funding opportunity.

 The Iowa Department of Public Health anticipates up to $25 million will be available to support awards under this funding opportunity.
-An applicant must apply for an amount less than $5,000.
+An applicant may apply for any amount up to $250,000.
+The funds requested by an applicant must be appropriate for the project proposed and the Department reserves the right to award an amount less than requested by the applicant.

-Funding can be used for one or more of the following activities.
-Activities must be completed by May 31, 2023.
+Funding must be used for one or more of the following activities.
+Activities must be implemented in Iowa and must be completed by May 31, 2023.

 - Support testing/vaccine appointments and health equity information: With consultation from local public health agencies, work with local chambers of commerce, employers, and workforce agencies to help conduct outreach to employees to encourage vaccination and testing if needed; consider an online tool that coordinates both scheduling appointments and transportation; develop and implement a plan to disseminate health equity-related data and related materials tailored to be culturally and linguistically relevant for diverse audiences; convene monthly check-ins with partners to monitor compliance and make improvements as needed; develop a model (best practice) policy to be approved for business use implementation.